-Through the use of UKFast’s Threat Monitoring System Audit Scanning, default credentials for many applications and services are easily detected.
+Through the use of UKFast’s Threat Surveillance System Audit Scanning, default credentials for many applications and services are easily detected.
 This prompts an alert for the credentials to be changed.
 Additionally, server security scanning can be used to determine insecure server configurations to further enhance security.

 UKFast supports default credential scans for many web applications, local packages, databases and administration tools.
 We also run system audit scans that interrogate your server’s configuration against a UKFast-approved PCI DSS 3.2 baseline.

-UKFast Threat Monitoring integrates closely with common anti-virus services, like McAfee AV and ClamAV, to provide real-time alerts on detected items.
+UKFast Threat Surveillance integrates closely with common anti-virus services, like McAfee AV and ClamAV, to provide real-time alerts on detected items.
 UKFast security experts are always on hand to assist in setting up real-time, on-access malware scanning and scheduled malware scans for your solution.

-Taking scanning to the next level, our Threat Monitoring ties in closely with industry-recognised rootkit scanners.
+Taking scanning to the next level, our Threat Surveillance ties in closely with industry-recognised rootkit scanners.
 These detect even the most deceptive malware, including many rootkits, trojans and system backdoors.
 With the assistance of a UKFast security professional, these scans can be set up to run on a schedule and alerts are set up for detection events.

 UKFast’s security specialists also work closely with you to implement compensating controls where applicable to further secure your applications for threats.
 These include IP allow listing, user-agent deny listing and HTTP authentication.